sfigg/commercialization-public/test/hlk/testref/how-to-measure-touch-panning-latency-win81.md

 3. Make sure that Motor switch is turned off.

-4. Make sure that the photo-interrupter is not signaling (the photo-interrupter’s light is off).
+4. Make sure that the photo-interrupter is not signaling (the photo-interrupter's light is off).
 The slot of the disk should be positioned about 2-3 mm past the photo-interrupter signal beam.

     There are two reasons for the positioning.
 First, when you turn on the motor, the motor arm will jitter slightly.
 When it does, you do not want it to cross the beam and therefore make the photo-interrupter signal.
 Second, when you are running an automated calibration script, this is the position where the loop starts and you want to make sure that the end of the loop (when the calibration begins) aligns properly to be under the photo-interrupter.
 If you are manually calibrating, this is still a good position to start at so, you do not have to change anything.